 FIFA Street, a game based on street soccer and its variations, makes me reminisce about my younger days in Peru.
 I had a chance to play the title during a preview event in San Francisco, CA, and its presentation greatly represents the culture of the sport.

+I didn't have to go beyond the menu for the memories of my soccer days to come rushing back.
 Throughout the interface are photos of people playing the sport.
 They weren't wearing anything glamorous — just a good pair of shoes with the skills to match.
 Some looked very young like my cousins and me while growing up in Peru.
 When we would go out to play, we’d never wear shin guards or expensive jerseys.
 We just grabbed what we needed: some shorts, worn-out shoes, and a ball.
 People notice you for your ability on the field, not your gear.

 The game types themselves show the variety and choices you normally wouldn't have in regular soccer.
 You can do elimination rounds where a player has to leave the match whenever he scores a goal.
 "Futsal" is also available, where you're indoors with a smaller ball and no boundary lines.
 If you really want to test your skill against an opponent, you can choose a one-on-one round called "panna."
 In real life, it's difficult to find enough people to play soccer, so game types like these are quite common and a nice break from the norm.